6 Kiss (album): Reception

-6 Kiss received positive reviews; For instance, VICE lists 6 Kiss as one of Lil B’s earliest proper releases and highlights how confident Lil B was in embracing “spaced-out textures and ... an innocent, optimistic viewpoint.”
-They also say the beats on “I’m God” and “What You Doin’” were “ahead of their time.”
+6 Kiss received positive reviews; For instance, VICE lists 6 Kiss as one of Lil B's earliest proper releases and highlights how confident Lil B was in embracing "spaced-out textures and ... an innocent, optimistic viewpoint."
+They also say the beats on "I'm God" and "What You Doin" were "ahead of their time."

 Rolling Stone described 6 Kiss as "a generational dividing line in West Coast rap".
 The publication ranked the second track on the mixtape, "I'm God", at 37th on their 2023 list of "The 100 Greatest West Coast Hip-Hop Songs of All Time".

 Soulja Boy, a prominent rapper, stated that one of his all-time favorite albums is 6 Kiss.
 Additionally, rappers including Kendrick Lamar and Tyler the Creator applauded his work and revolutionary style.
 Despite this, older rappers dismissed the mixtape as it strayed from traditional styles.
 Lil B has also faced criticism from fans for some materialistic and misogynistic lyrics.

 Influence

 The release of 6 Kiss pioneered the cloud rap subgenre, which is known for ethereal sounds combined with melodic rapping.
-Many critics attribute 6 Kiss to be one of the most influential mixtapes of all time and say that it allowed for the success of many rappers, such as A$AP Rocky, Yung Lean, Playboi Carti, and Bladee.
+Many critics attribute 6 Kiss to be one of the most influential mixtapes of all time and say that it allowed for the success of many rappers, such as ASAP Rocky, Yung Lean, Playboi Carti, and Bladee.
 The instrumental of "I'm God" received a cult following on the Internet and is considered one of the most important cloud rap tracks.